-Students can mix and match courses to major in general disciplines like economics, political science and literature or, in more specialized sub-disciplines like environmental economics, Indian literature or, gender politics.
+Students can mix and match courses to major in general disciplines like economics, political science and literature or, in more specialized sub-disciplines like environmental economics, Indian literature, and gender politics.
 Each student goes through disciplinary core courses and a choice of electives for their chosen specializations.

 SOLS students learn the applications of the theory taught in the classrooms by participating in live projects in the various labs, by carrying out fieldwork in the neighbourhood and by being involved in internships in government offices, NGOs and businesses.

 SOLS students are trained to be global citizens.
-We have partnerships with foreign universities (Gothenburg University, University of Bologna), faculty members visiting from foreign universities (Groningen University – in the top 100 global universities list) while our own faculty members have a rich exposure to foreign universities.
+We have partnerships with foreign universities (Gothenburg University, University of Bologna), faculty members visiting from foreign universities (Groningen University – in the top 100 global universities list) and our faculty members have a rich exposure to foreign universities.

-Our activities in the labs are problem solving exercises in health, education, technology, urbanization, environment, citizenship and gender.
+Our activities in the labs are problem-solving exercises in health, education, technology, urbanization, environment, citizenship and gender.
 These activities are specifically designed to train our students to be problem solvers in their professions.
-In addition, SOLS is committed to train students to carry out research along with faculty members in case they want to pursue higher studies.
+In addition, SOLS is committed to training students to conduct research with faculty members in case they want to pursue higher studies.

-The 4-year degree program allows a student to exit after the 3rd year with a Bachelors’ degree.
-Those who stay the 4th year, get an Honours degree (in their chosen major) by taking additional courses and by working on a project or research paper.
+The 4-year degree program allows a student to exit after the 3rd year with a Bachelor’s degree.
+Those who stay the 4th year, get an Honours degree (in their chosen major) by taking additional courses and working on a project or research paper.